Mypainismorethanyours/Image-Fusion-SURF-ORB-STITCH/README.md

 SURF is implmented by C++, ORB is implemented by C++ and Python and STITCH is implemented by Python running in Notebbook.

 You can see the results and principles and optimization methods in Report.pdf.

+For C++, you must configure OpenCV first.
+And you should also pay attention to your OpenCv version in Python.